 I don’t believe in rules or guidelines when writing.
-For me writing is breathing.
+For me, writing is breathing.
 It is a furious, desperate need.
-It is natural and beautiful and I am suffering or near death if I cannot do it.
+It is natural and beautiful, and if I am suffering or near death if I cannot do it.
 Sometimes I write every day for an hour.
 Sometimes I write a few times a week for four hours.
 It varies.

 When I write I am not thinking, I am feeling.
 I am also incredibly neurotic when I write.
 I pace, talk to myself, have interviews with myself or characters aloud.
 And that’s the small the stuff.
 For this reason, I like to be alone whenever I write.
 Not alone in the room, but like ALONE.
 No one home.

 The thing I struggle with the most is commitment.
-I have more ideas than I can every write down in three lifetimes.
+I have more ideas than I could write down in three lifetimes.
 So what do I write about now?
 Whatever speaks to me, whatever I’m compelled to.

 Check out my blog on this site for more on writing from how to write people with disabilities to character development and of course, my writer crushes!